w3c/wai-curricula/intro.md

 ##### Suggested homework

-Ask students to write some lines reflecting on the term "inclusive design", its scope, the relationships between accessibility and usability, and the possible overlapping between them.
+Ask students to write some lines reflecting on the term "inclusive design", its scope, the relationships between accessibility and usability, and the possible overlapps between them.

 ##### Suggested teaching materials